Persona Matters: Effects of Activation Steering on Short Answer Generation and Scoring: Introduction

-A key open question, however, is how to introduce personalized teaching behavior into AI systems in a reliable and reusable way.
-Prompt wording can influence model behavior, but prompt-only control does not always provide stable persona control since LLM outputs can remain sensitive to prompt format, ordering, and persona-prompt formulation \cite{lu-etal-2022-fantastically,sclar2024quantifying,lutz-etal-2025-prompt}.
-Model steering offers a more direct mechanism for controllability at inference time.
-Model steering shows that hidden-state interventions can steer model behavior without retraining \cite{turner2024steeringlanguagemodelsactivation}.
-Persona and role vector methods further show that LLMs can be pushed toward diverse trait expressions beyond a default ``assistant'' persona \cite{chen2025personavectorsmonitoringcontrolling, jiang2024personallm, poterti-etal-2025-role}.
+A key challenge, however, is how to control such personalization reliably.
+Prompt-based approaches can influence model behavior, but they often provide unstable persona control, as outputs are sensitive to prompt wording, structure, and ordering \cite{lu-etal-2022-fantastically,sclar2024quantifying,lutz-etal-2025-prompt}.
+Model steering offers a more direct mechanism for controllability at inference time through hidden-state interventions, i.e. without requiring model retraining \cite{turner2024steeringlanguagemodelsactivation}.
+Persona and role vector methods further show that LLMs can be steered toward diverse trait expressions beyond a default ``assistant'' persona \cite{chen2025personavectorsmonitoringcontrolling,jiang2024personallm,poterti-etal-2025-role}.

+In educational settings, such control could enable systems to adapt tutoring style (e.g., empathy or strictness) and assessment behavior.
 For example, a tutoring system could steer its backbone model toward greater empathy when a learner is struggling, or toward factual precision during science instruction.
-For education, this creates a practical yet largely unexplored opportunity to study how persona steering affects both the quality of generated answers and the fairness of automated scoring when the same backbone LLM is used for generation and assessment.

-Despite this promise, two lines of work remain largely separate.
-Existing steering work mainly studies broad behavioral changes, while educational scoring work mainly studies accuracy, reliability, and demographic bias under standard prompting \cite{jiang2024short, chamieh-etal-2024-llms, kwako-ormerod-2024-language}.
-To the best of our knowledge, persona-trait steering has not been systematically studied in educational short-answer generation and scoring.
-We address this gap with three research questions:
+However, the effects of model steering on educational tasks remain largely unexplored.
+In particular, two research areas remain disconnected: work on model steering focuses on general behavioral modulation, while research on automated educational assessment emphasizes scoring accuracy, reliability, and fairness under standard prompting \cite{jiang2024short,chamieh-etal-2024-llms,kwako-ormerod-2024-language}.
+To the best of our knowledge, there has been no systematic study of how persona-based steering affects both answer generation and automated scoring in educational contexts.
+We address this gap with the following three research questions: